heterodb/pg-strom/man/gpucache.md

 }

 @en{
-Search/analysis queries against the target table in the GPU cache do not load the table data, but use the data mapped from the GPU cache pre-allocated on the GPU device memory.
+Search/analysis queries against the target table in GPU Cache do not load the table data, but use the data mapped from GPU Cache pre-allocated on the GPU device memory.
-If there are any unapplied redo logs at the start of the search/analysis query, they will all be applied to the GPU cache.
+If there are any unapplied REDO Logs at the start of the search/analysis query, they will all be applied to GPU Cache.
-This means that the results of a search/analysis query scanning the target GPU cache will return the same results as if it were referring to the table directly, and the query will always be consistent.
+This means that the results of a search/analysis query scanning the target GPU Cache will return the same results as if it were referring to the table directly, and the query will always be consistent.
 }